webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

     - The process of determining **what resources** a user or system is allowed to **access** and what actions they are permitted to perform.
     - IAM is Based on user roles, permissions, and access control lists (ACLs) for access to data or running programs.
     - Ultimately, the goal is for a user to have one identity that provides access to all resources they are authorized to use.
-- Identity and Access Management: _Privileged access management (PAM)_
+- IDENTITY and ACCESS MANAGEMENT: _Privileged access management (PAM)_
   - **Principle of least privilege**: minimum level of access to accomplish assigned tasks.
-  - Focuses on securing privileged accounts with elevated access to sensitive systems and data.
-  - Utilizes techniques like least privilege, password vaulting, and session recording.
+  - Just-in-Time access.
+Just when you need it.
+  - Granular: time limited, highly targeted.
   - **Physical access control**: include managing physical security, including locked doors, man cages, guest badges, and other physical means of denying access to unauthorized persons.
   - **Logical access control**: are software-based management practices.
 Examples include basic authentication (name and password), Windows and Linux permissions, and firewall rules.
-- Identity and Access Management: _Logical access management (LAM)_
+- IDENTITY and ACCESS MANAGEMENT: _Logical access management (LAM)_
-  - Manages user access to applications, systems, and data across the cloud environment.
-  - Leverages centralized directories and single sign-on (SSO) for seamless access.
+  - Management using remote access securely.
+  - HTTPS, SSH, IPSEC and tunneling.
+  - Can include:
+    - username/password, private keys, biometrics.
+  - Must meet security and compliance company rules.
-- Identity and Access Management::Account life-cycle management: _Provision and Deprovision Accounts_
+- IDENTITY and ACCESS MANAGEMENT: _Account life-cycle management::Provision and Deprovision Accounts_
+  - CRUD: Create, Review/Update, Deactivate.
+  - Day 1 access to job assignment.
-  - Governs the creation, use, and termination of user accounts throughout their lifecycle.
+  - Governs the **creation**, use, and **termination** of **user accounts** throughout their lifecycle.
   - Automates tasks like provisioning, deprovisioning, and password resets.
   - Creating and removing user accounts as needed.
   - Automating account creation based on predefined roles and workflows.
-- Identity and Access Management Access Controls: _Role-based access control (RBAC)_
+- IDENTITY and ACCESS MANAGEMENT Access Controls: _Role-based access control (RBAC)_
   - Grants **access** based on predefined **roles** and associated permissions.
+Given to **groups**.
-- Identity and Access Management Access Controls: _Discretionary access control (DAC)_
+- IDENTITY and ACCESS MANAGEMENT Access Controls: _Discretionary access control (DAC)_
+  - **Owner access** controls.
   - Allows **users** to **control access** to their **own resources**.
   - Access is managed with an access control list (ACL) that lists who has access and what level of access they have.
-- Identity and Access Management Access Controls: _Non-discretionary access control (N-DAC)_
+- IDENTITY and ACCESS MANAGEMENT Access Controls: _Non-discretionary access control (N-DAC)_
+  - **Rule based access control**.
-  - Access controlled by an administrator or system based on rules and policies.
+  - Access controlled by an **administrator** or system based on rules and policies.
-- Identity and Access Management Access Controls: _Mandatory access control (MAC)_
+- IDENTITY and ACCESS MANAGEMENT Access Controls: _Mandatory access control (MAC)_
+  - **Access via security model**.
-  - Labels set on objects (files) by the administrator.
+  - **Labels** set on objects (files) by the administrator.
 Users cannot manipulate these labels.
   - Users are given matching classifications.
 If both match, user is granted access.
-- Identity and Access Management: _Directory Services::Lightweight Directory Access Protocol (LDAP)_
+- IDENTITY and ACCESS MANAGEMENT: _Directory Services::Lightweight Directory Access Protocol (LDAP)_
   - Store(x500-like directory) and **manage**(lifecycle) information about **users**, groups, devices, and other resources.
     - the x.500-like database is used to centralize information about clients, access, privileges on the network
   - Enable **centralized** authentication and authorization.
   - Examples include Active Directory, OpenLDAP, and Azure AD.
   - GCP offers Secure LDAP.
-- Identity and Access Management: _Federation_
+- IDENTITY and ACCESS MANAGEMENT: _Federation_
-  - Allows users to access multiple applications and services using a single set of credentials.
+  - Allows users to access multiple organizations and services using a single set of credentials.
     - Defines a system of trust between an IdM provider and a resource provider.
   - SSO experience for the user.
   - Simplifies user management and reduces password fatigue.
   - Examples include SAML and OpenID Connect.
-AWS Single Sign-On and AWS Identity and Access Management.
+AWS Single Sign-On and AWS IDENTITY and ACCESS MANAGEMENT.
-- Identity and Access Management: _Certificate management_
+- IDENTITY and ACCESS MANAGEMENT: _Certificate management_
   - Securely generates, issues, and manages digital certificates for authentication and encryption.
   - Public/Private key management(PKI).
   - Provides trust and integrity for secure communication.
   - Examples include Let's Encrypt and AWS Certificate Manager.
-- Identity and Access Management: _Multifactor authentication (MFA)_
+- IDENTITY and ACCESS MANAGEMENT: _Multifactor authentication (MFA)_
   - What you know (such as a password)
   - What you have (such as a token or a smart card)
   - Who you are (measuring biometrics through a fingerprint scanner or similar device)
   - Requires an additional factor beyond a password to verify user identity.
   - Increases security and reduces the risk of unauthorized access.
   - Examples include SMS codes, push notifications, and hardware tokens.
-- Identity and Access Management: _Single sign-on (SSO)::Security Assertion Markup Language (SAML)_
+- IDENTITY and ACCESS MANAGEMENT: _Single sign-on (SSO)::Security Assertion Markup Language (SAML)_
   - **SAML**
+    - The protocol used perform SSO.
     - User **authenticates** to an identity management service (IdM), and their verified **identity** information is **passed** to the service or **application** provider.
     - Allows SSO.
   - **Single Sign-On**